My Career Advancement Account Frequently Asked Questions for Schools

 The key administrative requirements for collecting payment are separate from invoicing and include the following:

-- My Career Advancement Account produces one Payment Authorization Letter for a specific authorized amount that must be processed in ONE transaction.
+- The My Career Advancement Account produces one Payment Authorization Letter for a specific authorized amount that must be processed in ONE transaction.
 If a receipt is required for each student spouse, separate invoices must be submitted to the program.

 - Once a Payment Authorization Letter has been uploaded to the AI Portal by My Career Advancement Account, the invoice is locked and cannot be changed or deleted.